danielsaidi/website_danielsaidi/collections/_posts/2018/2018-11-09-simplify-enum-testing-with-case-iterative.md

 }
 ```

-This code could be compressed, sure, but would still be a pain to maintain.
-Each
+However, this code would still be a pain to maintain.
+Each new case would require
-new case would require you to add 9 more lines of text, with the additional risk
+you to add more code, with the additional risk of copy/paste bugs etc.

-of copy/paste bugs etc.
+## Iterate over a fixed array

-You could also simplify this test suite by creating an array with all enum cases:
+You could simplify the test suite above by creating an array with all enum cases:

 ```swift
 import Quick